bu77erzhao/bu77erzhao/README.md

 CSDN: [@butterzhao](https://blog.csdn.net/butterzhao)

-I’m looking to collaborate on studying partners, and I would be very excieted if you could asking for me.
+I’m looking to collaborate on studying partners, and I would be very excited if you could asking for me.